ADU Builder San Diego

 Key Considerations for Refinancing with CalHFA:

 • Program Limitations: It’s important to note that as of July 1, 2019, CalHFA discontinued its resubordination program.
 This means all subordinate CalHFA loans must be paid in full if the first mortgage is refinanced, except under specific circumstances such as approval under a servicer’s loss mitigation program.
+Consult with a CalHFA-approved lender or financial advisor to understand how the discontinuation of the resubordination program might impact your specific refinancing plans and explore alternative solutions.

 • Mortgage Credit Certificates (MCC): For eligible homeowners, CalHFA’s Dream For All Shared Appreciation Loan may offer the possibility of reissuing a Mortgage Credit Certificate (MCC).
 However, homeowners should carefully review the specific terms under which an MCC can be reissued.
+Review the specific terms under which an MCC can be reissued and consult with a professional to understand the implications and process for your situation.

 • Refinancing Programs: CalHFA offers refinancing options like the CalHFA FHA and CalHFA Conventional Loans.
 These programs often feature deferred-payment junior loans, assisting with down payments and closing costs.
 Eligibility for these refinancing options requires adherence to certain criteria and state guidelines.
+Review the most current program details and eligibility criteria for CalHFA refinancing options on the CalHFA website or through consultation with a CalHFA-approved lender.

 • Support for ADU Projects: Homeowners looking to build or renovate Accessory Dwelling Units (ADUs) may find CalHFA’s refinancing options particularly beneficial.
 The ADU Grant Program, aimed at boosting affordable housing, offers financial support for ADU construction or conversion.
 Refinancing a CalHFA loan could provide additional resources for such endeavors.